JustinMorgan/universal-boilerplate/README.md

 Forgot a piece of code?
 Committed and then realized you didn't save a file?
 This will add all current changes to the previous commit.
 Like `cm` and `save`, it automatically runs `add` first so you know all your changes will be included. **Do not use if you've already pushed the commit!**

-# Using the boilerplate .bash_profile
+# Using the boilerplate shell profile

 Like .gitconfig, this file is all about convenience macros.
 Just import it into your personal shell config file as described above.
 It should work fine in Bash or ZSH.

-# Using the boilerplate git-prompt.sh
+# Using the boilerplate shell prompt settings

 This will give you nice, compact shell prompt with syntax-highlighted info about your current Git branch and the active Node version.
 Setup is described above.
 It's intended for Git Bash and may not work well in ZSH on a Mac.